 VERB: To accept standards that are lower than is desirable.

 In other words, compromise is understood to involve “meeting halfway”, “finding middle ground”, or “coming to terms” with an arrangement that no one is happy with!

 Is this what we’re doomed to in marriage?

-The good news is that — like most communication skills – – compromise can be learned, practiced, and mastered.
-In fact, needing to compromise challenges us to demonstrate creativity and flexibility: two things that – like it or not – are in demand across ALL realms of life.
+The good news is that — like most communication skills – – compromise can be learned, practiced, and mastered!
+In fact, needing to compromise forces us to exercise creativity and flexibility: two things that – like it or not – are in demand across ALL realms of life (but particularly in marriage).

 Some of us, however, are a little rusty when it comes to this vital relational tool.
 Keep reading for my suggested list of five different ways of compromising and commit to experimenting with one of these new strategies the next time compromise is needed in your marriage!